 Where harassment is more likely to come up at work is in more nuanced scenarios where employees may not realize they’re doing anything wrong, and training on those scenarios can have a big impact.
 The information is more useful to employees, so they stay engaged.
 Plus, by encouraging employees to think critically about every-day interactions, you can drive real behavioral change.

 Interactivity is important in any length course, but it becomes a necessity when you’re trying to keep an employee’s attention for two hours.
 Variety is key here: just like a learner will get tired of reading text on a screen for two hours, they’ll get tired of going through the same types of media and interactivities.

 One of our big realizations here was that we had to build this course from scratch to give learners the best experience.
 We know it’s tempting to try to meet all the state requirements by slapping together existing training, but that’s basically creating the Frankenstein’s Monster of anti-harassment courses, and we all know how that story ends.

 4. Branding and customization are key.

 A longer seat time means you’re having to work harder to keep employees’ attention.
 The last thing you want is to turn employees off with scenarios that feel irrelevant to your business or out of touch with your company culture.

 Here at Rethink, we built customization in from the get-go.
-Branding and logos are a given, but you can also swap out scenarios or tweak any of the text in the course to better fit your brand.
+Branding and logos are a given, but you can also customize scenarios, swap out images and videos, or tweak any of the text in the course to better fit your brand.